HO-COOH/SugarPP/README.md

     add_executable(<Your target> main.cpp)
     target_link_libraries(<Your target> PRIVATE SugarPP)
     ```

-    Or want it globaly?
+    Want to use the library globally?
 Copy this Cmake snippet to your roor ``CMakeLists.txt``, to automatically download & use this library in your project.
 No need to clone the project!
     ```cmake
     include(FetchContent)
     FetchContent_Declare(